 Prior to FY23, the City did not have a formal Employee Pay and Classification Plan.
 While all elements were present in documents maintained by the Finance Department, there was not one transparent place residents or employees could go to see authorized job titles, pay grades, minimum starting pay, and maximum pay rates.
-The City Council adopted the FY25 Employee Pay and Classification Plan on September 11, 2024.
+The City Council adopts the annual Employee Pay and Classification Plan in September of each year.

 Budgeted for FY26 is a combined 4.00% increase for all employees.
-Staff recommends that all employees receive a 1.00% cost-of-living allowance (COLA) increase, which increases the minimum and maximum of each pay grade.
+All employees will receive a 1.00% cost-of-living allowance (COLA) increase, which increases the minimum and maximum of each pay grade.
 Employees covered under the Fraternal Order of Police collective bargaining agreement will receive a step increase (3.00%).
-At the same time, the City Manager recommends that all other employees, except the City Manager (salary adjustments are the purview of the City Council), will receive a 3.00% progression increase that moves current employees through their pay grades.
+At the same time, all other employees, except the City Manager (salary adjustments are the purview of the City Council), will receive a 3.00% progression increase that moves current employees through their pay grades.
 Of note, long-term employees who reach the maximum of their pay range will only receive the COLA increase.
-Per the City's

-Personnel Policies Manual, these employees will receive one-time lump sum payments equal to the annualized progression increase.
+Per the City's Personnel Policies Manual, these employees will receive one-time lump sum payments equal to the annualized progression increase.
 Moving non-collective bargaining agreement employees into step plans was originally planned for FY26.
 However, due to reduced property tax receipts and higher-than-anticipated public safety personnel costs, this recommended course of action (at an estimated cost of \$40,000 annually) is now planned for FY27.